-(6) "Division" means the Division of Retirement of the Department of Management Services.
+(9) "Division" means the Division of Retirement of the Department of Management Services.

-(7) "Enrolled actuary" means an actuary who is enrolled under Subtitle C of Title III of the Employee Retirement Income Security Act of 1974 and who is a member of the Society of Actuaries or the American Academy of Actuaries.
+(10) "Enrolled actuary" means an actuary who is enrolled under Subtitle C of Title III of the Employee Retirement Income Security Act of 1974 and who is a member of the Society of Actuaries or the American Academy of Actuaries.

-(8)(a) "Firefighter" means any person employed solely by a constituted fire department of any municipality or special fire control district who is certified as a firefighter as a condition of employment in accordance with the provisions of s.
-633.35 and whose duty it is to extinguish fires, to protect life, or to protect property.
-However, for purposes of this chapter only, "firefighter" also includes public safety officers who are responsible for performing both police and fire services, who are certified as police officers or firefighters, and who are certified by their employers to the Chief Financial Officer as participating in this chapter prior to October 1, 1979.
-Effective October 1, 1979, public safety officers who have not been certified as participating in this chapter shall be considered police officers for retirement purposes and shall be eligible to participate in chapter 185.
-Any plan may provide that the fire chief shall have an option to participate, or not, in that plan.
+(11)(a) "Firefighter" means a person employed solely by a constituted fire department of any municipality or special fire control district who is certified as a firefighter as a condition of employment in accordance with s.
+633.408 and whose duty it is to extinguish fires, to protect life, or to protect property.
+The term includes all certified, supervisory, and command personnel whose duties include, in whole or in part, the supervision, training, guidance, and management responsibilities of full-time firefighters, part-time firefighters, or auxiliary firefighters but does not include part-time firefighters or auxiliary firefighters.
+However, for purposes of this chapter only, the term also includes public safety officers who are responsible for performing both police and fire services, who are certified as police officers or firefighters, and who are certified by their employers to the Chief Financial Officer as participating in this chapter before October 1, 1979.
+Effective October 1, 1979, public safety officers who have not been certified as participating in this chapter are considered police officers for retirement purposes and are eligible to participate in chapter 185.
+Any plan may provide that the fire chief has an option to participate in that plan.

 (b) "Volunteer firefighter" means any person whose name is carried on the active membership roll of a constituted volunteer fire department or a combination of a paid and volunteer fire department of any municipality or special fire control district and whose duty it is to extinguish fires, to protect life, and to protect property.
-Compensation for services rendered by a volunteer firefighter shall not disqualify him or her as a volunteer.
-A person shall not be disqualified as a volunteer firefighter solely because he or she has other gainful employment.
+Compensation for services rendered by a volunteer firefighter does not disqualify him or her as a volunteer.
+A person may not be disqualified as a volunteer firefighter solely because he or she has other gainful employment.
 Any person who volunteers assistance at a fire but is not an active member of a department described herein is not a volunteer firefighter within the meaning of this paragraph.

-(9) "Firefighters' Pension Trust Fund" means a trust fund, by whatever name known, as provided under s.
+(12) "Firefighters' Pension Trust Fund" means a trust fund, by whatever name known, as provided under s.
 175.041, for the purpose of assisting municipalities and special fire control districts in establishing and maintaining a retirement plan for firefighters.

-(10) "Local law municipality" is any municipality in which there exists a local law plan.
+(13) "Local law municipality" means any municipality in which a local law plan exists.

-(11) "Local law plan" means a defined benefit pension plan for firefighters, or for firefighters or police officers where included, as described in s.
+(14) "Local law plan" means a retirement plan that includes both a defined benefit plan component and a defined contribution plan component for firefighters, or for firefighters and police officers if both are included, as described in s.
 175.351, established by municipal ordinance, special district resolution, or special act of the Legislature, which enactment sets forth all plan provisions.
-Local law plan provisions may vary from the provisions of this chapter, provided that required minimum benefits and minimum standards are met.
-Any such variance shall provide a greater benefit for firefighters.
+Local law plan provisions may vary from the provisions of this chapter if minimum benefits and minimum standards are met.
+However, any such variance must provide a greater benefit for firefighters.
 Actuarial valuations of local law plans shall be conducted by an enrolled actuary as provided in s.
 175.261(2).

-(12) "Local law special fire control district" is any special fire control district in which there exists a local law plan.
+(15) "Local law special fire control district" means any special fire control district in which a local law plan exists.